 To close, you simply flip the flap over the hole, connect it to the back line locs and the pack is closed against the rain.
 I don’t think I could have come up with an idea like this, but it works, and I suspect it was designed like this to save weight.
 It’s a clever system actually, and I can see how you could even add a pocket to the lid if you wanted to provide some additional external storage on the pack to carry keys or a map.

-I’m really impressed with the new upgrades to the Murmur and suspect that we will see many similar durability and design upgrades to the venerable Gossamer Gear product line over the coming year.
+I’m really impressed with the new upgrades to the Gossamer Gear Murmur Backpack and suspect that we will see many similar durability and design upgrades to the venerable Gossamer Gear product line over the coming year.
 I like the new Murmur a lot better than the old model and look forward to becoming more acquainted with it on longer walks when the weather warms up next spring.

 - 8.4 oz